jyri78/jyri78/README.md

 - 👋 Hi, I’m @jyri78
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning in college
+- 🌱 I have BSc degree in Applied Computer Science
 - 💞️ I’m looking to collaborate on new interesting projects
-- 📫 How to reach me ...
+- 📫 How to reach me... hmm, good question

 <!---
 jyri78/jyri78 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.